Payao (fishing)

-A payaos is a type of fish aggregating device used in Southeast Asia, particularly in the Philippines.
-Payaos were traditionally bamboo rafts for handline fishing before World War II, but modern steel payaos use fish lights and fish location sonar to increase yields.
-While payaos fishing is sustainable on a small scale, the large scale, modern applications have been linked to adverse impacts on fish stocks.
+A payao is a traditional fish aggregating device from the Philippines.
+Payaos are traditionally floating rafts of bamboo anchored to the seafloor, with submerged weighted palm fronds beneath it.
+They were harvested using handline fishing, surface trolling, or small-scale purse seining.
+Modern steel payaos use fish lights and fish location sonar to increase yields.
+While payao fishing is sustainable on a small scale, the large scale, modern applications have been linked to adverse impacts on fish stocks.
+Payaos have been introduced to fishermen in Vietnam, Thailand (where it is known as sung), and various countries in Oceania (including the Federated States of Micronesia, Fiji, Papua New Guinea, and the Solomon Islands).